 8 Check the locked print to confirm that the settings are correct.

-If the settings are correct, see "Printing a Locked Print File", Printer Client Reference.
+If the settings are correct, see "Entering the Password", Printer Client Reference.
 If not, you can delete the saved job.
-See "Deleting a Locked Print File", Printer Client Reference.
-When using the optional scanner unit, see Printer Client Reference Copier System Edition.
+See "Deleting a Sample Print File", Printer Client Reference.